kaisadilla/judith/.info/spec.md

 ### Interface
 If structs hold data, interfaces define behavior.
 Objects cannot be of an interface type, but instead interfaces are implemented into types to give them new functionalities.

+**Important note**: Judith interfaces follow the orphan rule, meaning that you can only implement an interface for a type if your project defines either the interface or the type.
+This, combined with the lack of circular references between dependencies, guarantees that only a single implementation of a specific interface for a specific type can exist in a given project.
+You can work around the orphan rule by defining an alias for the type you don't own.

 ```judith
 -- By convention, interfaces are prefixed with the letter "I".